adithyank02/Seek-And-Sneak/README.md

 Feel free to contribute!
 Open issues or submit pull requests if you'd like to improve the game or add new features.

-## Contact

-For any inquiries or feedback, feel free to reach out to me on GitHub or email me at **adithyank2021@example.com**.